KumarRobotics/imu_3dm_gx4/README.md

 * **0.0.2**:
   - Units of acceleration are now m/s^2, in agreement with ROS convention.
   - Cleaned up code base, replaced error codes with exceptions.
-  -
+  - Status can now be viewed from `rqt_runtime_monitor`.
+  - Added option to enable/disable accelerometer update in the estimator.
   - Removed TF broadcast option.
-  - Reformated code base to clang-llvm convention.
+  - Reformatted code base to clang-llvm convention.
 * **0.0.1**:
   - First release.